vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/FAQ/readme.md

 **Support for partial configuration** means that the theme allows the configuration of the page to override the global configuration of the same name (same function), but not all functions meet this setting.
 For the sake of project compilation speed, some projects will not be loaded during the compilation phase after the global configuration is disabled, and they cannot be enabled locally.

-## Typescript problems
+## TypeScript problems

-Please make sure your project depends on typescript and there is a valid tsconfig.json file in the working directory.
+Please make sure your project depends on TypeScript and there is a valid tsconfig.json file in the working directory.

 Also, make sure that your project has at least one TypeScript file included by it.